Flagsmith/flagsmith-docs/docs/clients/rest.md

 # Direct API Access

+Flagsmith is built around a client/server architecture.
+The REST API server is accessible from SDK clients as well as the administration front end.
+This decoupling means that you can programmatically access the entire API if you wish.

 We have a [Postman Collection](https://www.postman.com/flagsmith/workspace/flagsmith/overview) that you can use to play around with the API and get a feel for how it works.